njuliacsouza/njuliacsouza/README.md

 <!-- <h3 align="center">I'm starting to program, looking for new experiences</h3>  -->

-- 🔭 I’m currently an Data Scientist at Belvo
+- 🔭 I’m currently an Data Scientist/Software Engineer at Belvo
 - :books: Graduate at Unicamp (Mechanical Engineering) and currently doing a MBA in ESALQ-USP on Data Science and Analytics
 - 🌱 I’m currently learning Python, R, SQL and Machine Learning.
 - 🤔 I’m looking for help with everything